 Considering those qualities which collectors of vintage cast iron cookware hold dear, however, automation spelled the beginning of the end.

 No longer feasible were the fine, light castings of late 19th century skillets.
 Reinforcement of lips and handles no longer sufficed.
-Entire pan walls and handles had to be made thicker in order to withstand the rigors of automated handling, the additional iron cost offset by labor savings.
-Pour spouts shrank in response to breakage the formerly larger protrusions would suffer in automated post-production handling, in some cases being all-but eliminated, with only inside concavities remaining.
+Entire pan walls and handles had to be made thicker in order to withstand the rigors of automation, the additional iron cost offset by labor savings.
+Pour spouts shrank in response to breakage the formerly larger protrusions would suffer in post-production machine handling, in some cases being all-but eliminated, with only inside concavities remaining.

 More About Factory Automation